Fabrizio-Caruso/CROSS-LIB/README.md

 You can find the list of compilers and dev-kit if you either run `make help` or look at https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/COMPILER_NAMES.md

+Exampeles:
+- `make gcc_targets` builds all targets by using GCC for the native host console (e.g., CYGWIN, Linux, etc. console).
+- `make cc65_targets` builds all targets that are built with the CC65 cross-compiler for the MOS 6502 systems.
+- `make z88dk_targets` [EXTREMELY SLOW] builds all targets that are built with the SCCZ80 and ZSDCC cross-compilers of the Z88DK dev-kit for Zilog 80 and Intel 8080 systems.

 ### Detailed build instructions